RTÉ One: Chat shows

 RTÉ's flagship chat show is The Late Late Show.
 It has aired on the channel since the summer of 1962.
 It is the second longest-running chat show and Europe's longest-running chat show.
 From 1962 until 1999 it was presented by Gay Byrne.
 In September 1999, Pat Kenny took over the role and after hosting nine seasons as Late Late host he stepped down to host a new political programme.
-In September 2009, Ryan Tubridy took over as host.
+In September 2009, Ryan Tubridy took over as host until he stepped down in 2023.
+In September 2023, Patrick Kielty took over hosting the show.
 In its early years the show was known for its controversies.
 Most Irish chat shows continue to use a similar formula to The Late Late Show, most shows are live and contain a mix of serious and entertaining interviews.

 In the late 1970s and early 1980s the biggest rival to The Late Late Show was The Live Mike, hosted by Mike Murphy.
 The show was a mix of comedy sketches and interviews.
 Mike Murphy decided to leave the show and it was replaced by Saturday Live in the mid-1980s, the series had a new host each week.
 It in turn was replaced by Kenny Live hosted by Pat Kenny, who had been a guest presenter on Saturday Live.
 Kenny Live was more entertainment focused then The Late Late Show, however towards the end of the show Pat Kenny would do a one-to-one interview on topical subjects, e.g. Families of missing people.

 Most summers RTÉ provide a chat show.
 They have included Limelight hosted by Carrie Crowley, Good Grief Moncreiff hosted by Sean Moncreiff, BiBi hosted by Bibi Baskin, Kennedy hosted by Mary Kennedy and the most recent series Saturday Night with Miriam with Miriam O'Callaghan.
 The show is well known for its wide variety of guests, which often include musicians, who usually perform on the show.
 The Duckworth Lewis Method made their television debut on Saturday Night with Miriam in 2009's season opener.

 Before hosting The Late Late Show, Ryan Tubridy hosted his own Saturday night chat show between 2004 and 2009, called Tubridy Tonight.
 After Pat Kenny left Kenny Live RTÉ produced a similar series to the 1980s Saturday Live this time called Saturday Night Live again with a different host each week, the series last until 2002.
 In 2003 The Late Late Show went into competition with Dunphy Live on TV3, however it only lasted until December 2003.
 Though RTÉ had stopped producing a Saturday Night chatshow that year, TV3 decided to air Dunphy Live on a Friday Night.